zeebe-io/zeebe-chaos/chaos-days/blog/2023-02-23-Recursive-call-activity/index.md

 Detected 'UNHEALTHY' components.
 The current health status of components: [Partition-2{status=HEALTHY}, Partition-1{status=UNHEALTHY, issue=HealthIssue[message=null, throwable=null, cause=Broker-2-StreamProcessor-1{status=UNHEALTHY, issue=HealthIssue[message=actor appears blocked, throwable=null, cause=null]}]}, Partition-3{status=HEALTHY}]
 ```

 Interesting insights we can get in our new Batch processing metrics.
-We see that at the beginning we use our limit of 100 commands per batch, but soon was we start with the recursion we use an enormous high batch processing command count.
+We see that at the beginning we use our limit of 100 commands per batch, but soon as we start with the recursion we use an enormous high batch processing command count.

 ![fail-batchprocessing.png](fail-batchprocessing.png)

-The new sequence metric show similar results, so there must be a problem with not respecting the limit.
+The new sequence metric shows similar results, so there must be a problem with not respecting the limit.

 ![sequencer](sequencer.png)

-With this I mark this chaos experiment as failed.
+With this, I mark this chaos experiment as failed.
 We need to investigate this further and fix the related issue.:boom:

 ## Found Bugs

 * zbchaos logs debug message on normal usage
-* Every 2.5 second we send an topology request, which is shown in the metrics
+* Every 2.5 seconds we send a topology request, which is shown in the metrics
 * Batch processing doesn't respect the limit